2022–23 Ferencvárosi TC season

 The 2022–23 Ferencvárosi TC season is the club's 124th season in existence and the 14th consecutive season in the top flight of Hungarian football.
 In addition to the domestic league, Ferencváros are participating in this season's editions of the Hungarian Cup and the UEFA Europa League.

+On 5 May, Ferencváros became the Hungarian football champions for the thirty-fourth time with 3 games to spare, after second placed Kecskemét lost game.